 - 1 pound Boneless Skinless Chicken Breasts (substitute: Boneless Skinless Chicken Thighs)

 - 6 ounces Snap Peas

 - Kosher Salt and Freshly Ground Black Pepper

-- Use a large slotted spoon to remove the chicken from the pan, reserving the miso stock, and allow the chicken to rest before slicing crosswise into ½’’ pieces.
+- Slightly cool, then slice chicken: Use a large slotted spoon to remove the chicken from the pan, reserving the miso stock, and allow the chicken to rest before slicing crosswise into ½’’ pieces.

-- To serve: Toss the noodles with the peas and divide among serving bowls.
-Ladle the strained miso stock on top and top with the chicken.
-Garnish with cilantro, scallions, sliced chili peppers and sesame seeds.
+- Serve: Garnish with cilantro, scallions, sliced chili peppers and sesame seeds.
 Drizzle with remaining dressing and enjoy!

-1. The amount of time the chicken will take to poach depends on the thickness of your chicken.
-For quicker cooking, lightly pound your chicken breasts to an even thickness before poaching!
+- Chicken Cooking Time: The total amount of time the chicken takes to poach depends on the thickness of your chicken breast.
+For quicker cooking, lightly pound your chicken breasts to an even 1-inch thickness before poaching.

-4. I garnished my bowls with scallion curls, but thinly sliced scallions are fine too!
-If you want to go the extra step, scallion curls are really easy to make.
+- Garnishes: I garnished my bowls with scallion curls, but thinly sliced scallions are wonderful too.
+If you want to go the extra mile, scallion curls are really easy to make.
 Simply cut the green part of the scallion into 4-5’’ pieces, then slice, lengthwise, down each piece to create thin, long strands.
 Place all the green onion strands in a bowl of ice water and let them sit for 30+ minutes.
 They will naturally curl.
 Drain and use as desired.

 ©No Spoon Necessary.
 All images and content are under copyright protection.
 Please do not use any images without prior permission.
 Do not republish this recipe.
 If you would like to reference this article, please link directly to this post.